San Francisco International Airport

-San Francisco International Airport is the primary international airport for the San Francisco Bay Area in the U.S. state of California.
+San Francisco International Airport is the primary international airport serving the San Francisco Bay Area in the U.S. state of California.
 Owned and operated by the City and County of San Francisco, the airport has a San Francisco mailing address and ZIP Code, although it is situated in an unincorporated area of neighboring San Mateo County, approximately 12 mi southeast of San Francisco.

-SFO is the largest airport in the Bay Area and the second-busiest in the US State of California, following Los Angeles International Airport (LAX).
-In 2024, it ranked as the 13th-busiest airport in the United States and the 36th-busiest in the world by passenger traffic.
-It is a hub for United Airlines, acting as the airline's primary transpacific gateway, and as a major maintenance facility.
-Additionally, SFO functions as a hub for Alaska Airlines.
+SFO is the largest airport in the Bay Area and the second-busiest in California, following Los Angeles International Airport (LAX).
+In 2025, it ranked as the 13th-busiest airport in the United States and the 32nd-busiest in the world by passenger traffic.
+It is a hub for United Airlines, acting as the airline's primary transpacific gateway and as a major maintenance facility.
+Additionally, the airport functions as a hub for Alaska Airlines.